 Due to the number of careless mistakes, though, Amazon has to accept some of the blame.
-They followed up with a security alert for S3 users warning them of the issue and encouraging them to review bucket permissions.
+They have followed up with a security alert to warn users and encourage them to review bucket permissions.
 It does raise awareness, but doesn’t solve Amazon’s weak configurations.
 It also won’t prevent IT admin from taking a shortcut or an outsider from discovering vulnerabilities.

 Corporate Awareness Required

 The possibility of an outsider uncovering company data should be the most important thing on IT’s mind.
-Defining checks and balances, identifying weaknesses, running vulnerability scans to validate settings are best practices.
+Defining checks and balances, identifying weaknesses and running vulnerability scans are best practices.
 They should be performed before and after a service is published or configuration is made.
-If you don’t have confidence in your IT department to implement best practices, then you need to start giving marching orders.
+If you don’t have confidence in your IT department or provider to implement best practices, then you need to start giving marching orders.

 Learn about other security issues affecting businesses to help raise awareness: